 1: Affordability: Materials tend to consist of lower-density memory foam or latex hybrids.
 Designed specifically for shipping, they take up a fraction of the size of a traditional mattress.
 The smaller size saves on shipping costs (going courier rather than freight), takes up less inventory space, and reduces the carbon cost of getting a new bed to you.
 The online business model lowers costs, cutting out middleman retailers and the expensive overhead of paying for a physical store.
 Direct to the consumer business models are able to operate and sell their products at much lower prices.

-2: Convenience: Both the delivery and set up are a easy as pie.
-Customer receives a mid sized box via parcel delivery.
+2: Convenience: Both the delivery and set up are easy.
+Customer receives a mid-sized box via parcel delivery.
 Once they open up the box, the mattress is simply laid down and expands (decompresses).
-Customers also have the convenience of shopping from home online instead of shlepping to the mattress store and dealing with over aggressive sales people.
+Customers also have the convenience of shopping from home online instead of schlepping to the mattress store and dealing with over aggressive sales people.

 3: Return Policy: Most all of the bed in a box retailers offer at least a 100 day customer sleep trial period.
 Meaning you can return the product even sleeping on it for 100 days or more for no charge.

 4: No Hassle: When shopping for a bed in a box mattress customers do not have to travel to stores, deal with pushy sales people or worry about the rude delivery service that also may damage your home in the process.

 Bed in a box startups are taking the mattress industry by storm and upending the $15 billion dollar mattress market.
 Tens of millions of dollars have been invested in new bed in a box mattress brands.
 Many mattress customers are now looking to buy bed in a box mattresses while searching for the best bed in a box sale that fits their need.